mattcone/bus-o-matic/README.md

 ## License

+Copyright (c) 2015 Matt Cone and 2013 fbonetti.

+The MIT License (MIT).
 See the LICENSE.txt file for details.